OpsMx/spinnaker-helm/README.md

     github:
       enabled: true
       accounts:
-      - name: opsmxdemo_account
+      - name: githubdemo_account
-        username: "GITUSERNAME"
+        username: "john"
-        token: "encrypted:<K8s-SecretName>:<SecretKey>"
+        token: "encrypted:hal-secrets:gitopstoken"
     ```

     **Note**: After creating the secrets and updating the hal config file, you are now ready to commit the files to your remote git repository.
 Go ahead and complete it.
-Any changes you make in Halyard should be manually committed to Git repository; otherwise with every Halyard restart the changes will be gone and git repo content is the source of the truth for Halyard config.
+Any changes you make in Halyard should be manually committed to Git repository; otherwise with every Halyard restart the changes will be gone and git repo content is the source of the truth for Gitops Halyard repo.